 So you’ve applied for your dream job and you now have been invited to the first step of the interview process a telephone screening.

-Firstly, telephone screenings are now very common for supply chain roles, I am finding more and more companies are carrying out telephone screenings at the initial interview process.
+Firstly, telephone screenings are now very common, I am finding more and more companies are carrying out telephone screenings at the initial interview process.
 Secondly, Congratulations – getting to the first stage is often the hardest part, so your CV has impressed them.
 However, whether you’re a natural on phone calls or they fill you with fear, the telephone interview should not be overlooked.

 What is a telephone screening?

 Telephone interviews are a way to filter out candidates who they feel are unsuitable based upon the job description, personality and experience required.
 It can be carried out by HR and recruitment teams, or it might be with your potential new line-manager.

 It can be as short as 20 minutes, or take up to an hour, and it’s essentially a way for your potential new employer to ensure that your CV is factual, before they bring you in for a face to face interview.
 So take it as seriously as an in-person interview

 Below are 5 tips to help you ace a telephone screening:

 This is an interview so treat it like one - Plan ahead…research research research!
 They will be fact checking your CV so make sure you are comfortable talking through it.
 Tailoring your answers is the best possible way to ensure that not only are you satisfying what the interviewer is asking, you’re positioning yourself to be the best possible candidate for the job…or, dare we say…the perfect candidate!

 Cut out all distractions - find a quiet place with no distractions have all your prep materials nearby for easy access.
 Make sure you’re presenting yourself in the most professional way possible, from the very first “Hello,” all the way to the “Goodbye.”